-Class A Devices
+- Class A Devices

-Your server complies with Industry Canada and FCC Class A requirements when it is attached to an Ethernet network through the Ethernet controller on the system board.
+Your server complies with Industry Canada and FCC Class A requirements if the server is attached to an Ethernet network through the Ethernet controller on the system board.

 Note: If you are using an RJ-45 connector, you must use the Ethernet interface cable that comes with your server.